Packing Essentials for Niue

 Having your own snorkel gear means that you will be able to have the most comfortable equipment and you’ll always be prepared for the snorkelling opportunities around the island.
 While many operators and accommodations will be able to provide you with rental equipment (see The Guide to Snorkelling in Niue), often your own gear provides a better experience.

 Our favourites are by TUSA Sport, as they are made with high-grade pure silicone and have a high-flow purge valve that makes clearing your snorkel a breeze.
 They also do kids’ masks too!

 Yes, that’s right, we are sticking with the water gear.
 Believe us, you will not get enough of the Niuean underwater world, so you’ll be happy you came equipped, as the swimwear offering on the island can be quite limited.
 Ladies will be advised to avoid anything too revealing and opt for more modest swimwear that can be nicely paired with a paleu (see above).

 More clothing tips can be found in What to Wear in Niue: Clothes Packing List.

 8. Travel Towel

-And after all that underwater exploration, one will need to dry themselves.
+And after all that underwater exploration, one will need to dry themself.
 Not that letting the sun dry the saltwater droplets off your increasingly golden skin is a bad option per se, but a microfibre travel towel gets the job done in no time.
-Although some accommodations offer towel hire to take around the island, having your own microfibre towel means that it will roll up super small in your daypack and will not smell.
+Although some accommodations offer complimentary towel hire to take around the island, having your own microfibre towel means that it will roll up super small in your daypack and will not smell.
 We use 4Monster Microfibre Towel if you need to be pointed in the right direction.